hoseinfzad/Todo-app1/README.md

 # Todo-app1
- a todo app with django (function based view)
+ - a todo app with django (function based view)
+ - use rest framework for api